adityachhajer/LeetCode-may-challenge2020/readme.md

 1. Check If It Is a Straight Line.<p>
 2. Valid perfect square.<p>
 3. Find the town judge.<p>
-4. Flood Fill.
+4. Flood Fill.<p>
-5. Single element in a sorted array.
+5. Single element in a sorted array.<p>
+6. Remove K digits.

 <h2>Contributing</h2>